Understanding the different types of love.

 To conclude, a relationship where all three components are present, the natural flow can be like this:

 Passion is present at the earliest stage of the relationship.
-As each partner’s knowledge is developed, intimacy is established, and the possibility of a conscious decision to stay together brings commitment.
+As each partner’s knowledge is developed, intimacy is established.
+And the possibility of a conscious decision to stay together brings commitment.

-As we all know by now (and those of you cute little things who still don’t know this, wait for it…), many love relationships are not like this.
+As we all know by now (and those of you cute little things who still don’t know this, wait for it…), many relationships are not like this.

 Sometimes, you can be involved in a relationship where you’re more than aware of something being off, but it’s hard for you to wrap your thoughts around what’s that thing that is lacking, missing, or, worse, cloying.